 Develop and align technology standards and best practices.
 This sets a solid foundation and supports a consistent, reliable, and optimized technology environment.
 Your standards and best practices serve as the building blocks to achieving your goals.

-Document, map, and prioritize technology findings to provide the most significant business impact and propel goal realization.
-Identify impact areas and incorporate into ongoing strategic planning.
+Review and/or update your strategic business goals.
+Document, map, and prioritize technology findings to uncover the most significant impact on your business goals.
+Identify impact areas and incorporate strategic IT initiatives into ongoing strategic planning.

 Once complete, it’s okay to take a moment and pat yourself on the back.
 However, don’t take all that work and put it up on the proverbial shelf.
 Plans, policies, documentation, and budgeting should be periodically reviewed and updated.
 In addition, these tools should serve as your guiding principles when embarking on any new technology initiatives.